NLnetLabs/rpki-doc/source/krill/cli.rst

    OPTIONS:
        -c, --ca <name>         The name of the CA you wish to control.
 Or set env: KRILL_CLI_MY_CA

-..
-Information:: The CA name may consist of alphanumeric characters, dashes and
+.. note:: The CA name may consist of alphanumeric characters, dashes and
           underscores, i.e. ``a-zA-Z0-9_``.

 ....